Secrets and variables

 UI

-It is recommended to create proper ACL policies for all variables stored outside the standard workload identity created ACL's.
-Visit Identity and Access Management portion of the Operating Guide, Task Access to Variables for more information on adding additional policies for a particular variable path or the Access Control tutorial.
+We recommend creating proper ACL policies for all variables stored outside the standard workload identity created ACLs.
+Visit the Identity and Access Management portion of the Operating Guide, Task Access to Variables for more information on adding additional policies for a particular variable path or the Access Control tutorial.

-and nomadVarList function, however if you want a step by step tutorial visit the Access variables tutorial.
+Access variables and secrets from tasks by using template and nomadVarList function, however if you want a step by step tutorial visit the Access Variables tutorial.

 For more information on the filesystem architecture of Nomad, visit the Filesystem concepts page.

-This example shows accessing a variable from the "api-app" job path and assigning the value to the API_KEY environment variable and is rendered to the tasks secrets/
+This example shows accessing a variable from the api-app job path and assigning the value to the API_KEY environment variable.
+Nomad Enterprise renders this to the tasks secrets/ directory.

 template {